Introduction –

 El Cheapo

 In aviation, everything is costly.
 Finding something inexpensive is practically impossible, or so I thought.
-There is a Spanish legislation that states that if you contact one of the main Commercial Aviation Agents and request Servicio De Accompaniento (more on this coming soon), you will be charged the minimum amount for the minibus between aircraft and terminal each way.
+There is a Spanish legislation that states that if you contact one of the main Commercial Aviation Agents and request Servicio De Accompaniento (more on this here), you will be charged the minimum amount for the minibus between the aircraft and terminal each way.

 I contacted Iberia, who did not respond to my original email inquiry.
 After a few phone calls back and forth, I was able to organise this service and was emailed the bank account information where I would pay before service was guaranteed.
 They insisted that they would only supply the transfer – for everything else such as airport SLOTS, and refuelling, I would have to arrange on my own.